 Flexible Work Arrangement for Academic Affairs

-This pilot program applies only to Academic Affairs staff and temporary employees (full-time and part-time) who request a flexible work arrangement.
+This work arrangement applies only to Academic Affairs staff and temporary employees (full-time and part-time) who request a flexible work arrangement.
 It does not apply to faculty.

 A. Explanation of Terms from TCU HR Policy as Applied to Academic Affairs